serverless/guide/providers/gcf.md

 ### Security

-Googel Cloud Functions provide the ability to provide access control to create and manage functions by adding users to teams and by granting them permissions using [Cloud IAM](https://cloud.google.com/iam/docs/overview) roles.
+Google Cloud Functions provide the ability to provide access control to create and manage functions by adding users to teams and by granting them permissions using [Cloud IAM](https://cloud.google.com/iam/docs/overview) roles.
 Cloud Functions currently only supports primitive roles.

 ### Tooling